 “Ah, so we’re off to meet the Council,” Roman said.

-“Egil!”
-Mani greeted, “We had not expected you!
-And young mister Nochdvor.
-It has been a long time.
-I’m happy to see you two are still traveling together.”
+“I’m glad they failed.
+And young mister Nochdvor is here, too!
+It’s been a very long time.
+I’m happy to see the two of you are still traveling together.”

 “Please do not think of yourselves as prisoners,” Apa said.
 “You’re welcome guests, old friends.”